SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.22.0

+Keycloak is now deployed as a `Keycloak` resource reconciled by the [Keycloak Operator](https://www.keycloak.org/operator/installation) instead of the `keycloakx` subchart.

+* DELETE `keycloakx`, the whole section.
+The chart refuses to render while it is present.
+* NEW `keycloak.install`, replaces `keycloakx.enabled`.
+* NEW `keycloak.extraSpec`, deep merged into the `Keycloak` resource spec.
+* NEW `keycloak.themeImage`, replaces the `theme-provider` init container that used to be spelled out in `keycloakx.extraInitContainers`.
+* DELETE `keycloakx.securityContext` and `keycloakx.podSecurityContext`.
+Keycloak now uses
+the chart-wide `securityContext`.
+* EDIT `keycloakx.createDemoUser` and `keycloakx.initRealm` move to `keycloak.*`.
+* DELETE `keycloakx.test`, it was only read by the subchart's helm test.

 ## Upgrading to Renku 2.21.0

 * NEW `dataService.imageBuilders.insecureOutput.enabled`: it is now possible to configure registries that use e.g. self-signed certificates to push images to. **WARNING** do not use in production.
 This is a feature that helps for testing and development.